Are you an adviser? Go to Unbiased Pro

 If the transfer exceeds this allowance, a 25% overseas transfer charge may apply to the excess amount.

-So, it’s wise to seek FCA-regulated financial advice before transferring your pension.
+So, it’s wise to seek FCA-regulated financial advice from someone specialising in overseas tax before transferring your pension.

 What are the rules for transferring your pension to Spain?